 - Own a swimming pool or hot tub.

 - Frequently entertain or host guests on your property.

 Understanding if Umbrella Insurance Is Worth It for You

-The low cost is likely because you are usually required to have larger liability limits on your home and auto policies to qualify.
+As it is designed to supplement your existing coverage, the low cost is likely because you are usually required to have larger liability limits on your home and auto policies to qualify.